-Saskia Stucki is a Visiting Scholar in the Animal Law & Policy Program at Harvard Law School (2018).
+Saskia Stucki is a Visiting Researcher in the Animal Law & Policy Program at Harvard Law School (2018).
 She is also Senior Research Fellow at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg (since 2016) and recipient of an Advanced Postdoc Mobility Scholarship of the Swiss National Science Foundation (2018–2020).
 Previously, she was the coordinator of the unique “Law and Animals” Doctoral Program at the University of Basel Law School (2012–2016).

 Saskia studied law at the University of Basel (2006-2011), where she also obtained her doctorate in 2015 (summa cum laude).
 The resulting book on ʻFundamental Rights for Animalsʼ received four awards, among them the biennial award of the Swiss Association for the Philosophy of Law and Social Philosophy.